elvli/Obsidian/CS Notes/Interview Questions/BeaconFire Inc..md

 ## Strengths

-- I’m very adaptable and proactive when learning new technologies.
-    For example, even though my current job discussed React heavily during interviews, the codebase ended up being PHP/Laravel — something I had never used.
-I taught myself quickly and made meaningful contributions early on.
+- One of my biggest strengths is how adaptable and proactive I am when learning new technologies.
+A good example is my current role: during the interview process, most of the conversation centered around React and JavaScript, so I assumed I’d be working in a typical MERN stack environment.
+When I joined, I found out the entire codebase was built on PHP and Laravel, a language framework I had never touched before.
+Instead of feeling overwhelmed, I stepped up immediately.
+I dove into documentation, studied the existing codebase, and built small features to understand the architecture.
+Within a short time, I was contributing to core features, refactoring pages for better structure, and helping modernize the front end.
+That experience showed me that I can pick up new tools quickly and deliver value even outside my comfort zone.

-- I take accountability.
-    I follow through on tasks, communicate when I hit roadblocks, and take responsibility for both successes and mistakes.
-I focus on understanding problems and improving each time.
+- Another strength of mine is that I take accountability for my work.
+I follow through on tasks, communicate early when I hit roadblocks, and take responsibility for both my successes and my mistakes.
+When something doesn’t go as planned, I don’t try to shift blame — I focus on understanding what happened, fixing it, and learning from it so the same issue doesn’t repeat.
+I think this mindset has helped me build trust with my teammates and manage my work more effectively.

 ---